 Course-specific learning outcomes:

 1. Students in this course will apply basic concepts of general linguistics: phonetics and phonology, morphology, syntax, and language families and the history of languages, both in the context of the English language and other languages.
 The students will apply the basics of the International Phonetic Alphabet and practice the sounds that are common in the languages.
-This introductory background to the fundamentals of linguistics will provide a platform for more effective language learning, both immediately and in the future.
+This introductory background to the fundamentals of linguistics and individual and group research into language learning materials will provide a platform for more effective language learning, both immediately and in the future.
 (Satisfies learning outcome 2 for 4C).

 2. This course will familiarize students with structural and lexical elements from a number of other European languages, so that they can identify and distinguish different languages in these families in their studies, as well as in any future research and other advanced academic activity.
 (Satisfies learning outcomes 1 and 2 for 4C).